chengjia21/DevOpsProject/README.md

 ## Steps
 1) Forked from github.com/hellojoechip/nodejs-api

-2) Tried creating a new workflow, using this existing workflow templates to create a Docker image:
+2) Tried creating a new workflow, using this existing workflow template to create a Docker image:

 Docker image
 By GitHub Actions